 When you were young and you were living here in the south of France, no one was buying your artwork, and you were assisting Arman, did you have this dream of being famous one day or not?

 I thought I would have a chance to do something one day, but I obviously didn't think that I was going to be well known.
 Well known where?
 In Nice?
 In Paris?
 In France?
 But then one day, when you realise that your artwork is all around the world, that people in South Africa, in South America, in New Zealand are buying your work, that's something that goes beyond your imagination.
-I've been doing art already since I was eleven, that was everything I was doing.
+I was doing art since I was eleven, that was everything I was doing.
 I dreamt of being an artist.
 I dreamt of being an artist and becoming famous after I'm dead.
 Because I didn't think it was possible to be famous when you're alive.

 You had an exhibition at the Palace of Versailles in 2011.
 What does that mean to you now, a few years later?
 At the time, it was perhaps the high point of your career.